mnowotnik/astar_jfx/README.md

-# A* algorithm visualised in JavaFX2
+# A* algorithm visualized in JavaFX2
 A TODO project for learning JavaFX

 # Installation